Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### Indexing Model and Tree Structure

 Indexing allows fast access to data blocks.
 In an Indexed 3D Scene Layer, the spatial extent of the data is split into regions called *nodes*.
-Each node has roughly equivalent amounts of data and is organized hierarchically.
+Nodes are hierarchical and have roughly equivalent amount of data.
 The node index allows clients to efficiently determine which data it needs and allows the  server to quickly locate the data requested by any client.
 Node creation is capacity driven.
 For example, the smaller the node capacity, the smaller the spatial extent of the node.

 I3S is agnostic with respect to the model used to index objects/features in 3D space.
 Both regular partitions of space (e.g. Quadtrees and Octrees) as well as density dependent partitioning of space (e.g. R-Trees) are supported.
 The specific partitioning scheme is hidden from clients who navigate the nodes in the tree exposed as web resources.
 The partitioning results in a hierarchical subdivision of 3D space into regions represented by nodes, organized in a bounding volume hierarchy (BVH) tree.